apollo-elements/apollo-elements/docs/blog/todo-app/index.md

 ## Deleting Todos

 For our last component let's change things up a little bit.
-Rather than generating a new component that `extends ApolloMutation`, let's use the `<apollo-mutation>` element to declaratively build our delete mutation in HTML.
+Rather than adding a controller or an `<apollo-mutation>` element, we'll call the Apollo client's `mutate` method directly.

-First, create `src/components/edit/DeleteTodo.mutation.graphql` with the following contents, and add `DeleteTodoMutationData` to the type imports from the code-generated schema.
+First, create `src/components/edit/DeleteTodo.mutation.graphql` with the following contents, and be sure to import it into `edit.ts`.

 ```graphql copy
 mutation DeleteTodo($input: TodoInput) {